ifalogo ifaonline

 There is still a strong Indian culture and special ceremonies are held frequently.
 Try to time your is it to be sure of attending one these Native American festivals.

 The Dells is home to 70 attractions, 80 restaurants, and 140 hotels.
-For a more complete look at the area, log on to the web site: www.wisdells.com.
+For a more complete look at the area, visit www.wisdells.com.

 On your first visit to The Dells, you will find such an array of things to do and see that the best you can do is give this amazing area the once over lightly with a promise to return often.